ASproson/dsa-algorithms/linkedLists/sll_Answers.md

 ```

-Time complexity: O(n) as traverse the entire array
+Time complexity: O(n) as we traverse the entire array

 Space complexity: O(1) as we only store references to the passed array